World Cup 2026 Fixtures

 Popular Betting Markets

-2026 World Cup predictions include some widely used markets that are especially useful as the group stage begins to take shape.
+2026 World Cup predictions include some widely used markets that are especially useful now that the tournament is moving from the group stage into the knockout rounds.

 Special Betting Markets